 An impressive range of vernacular building techniques were employed in the study area, which settlers drew on in constructing their homes and farm buildings.
 The availability and affordability of building materials determined these building methods.
-Timber was readily available and there was no shortage of grasses suitable for thatching, such as Broombush (Melaleuca uncinata).
+Timber was readily available and there was no shortage of grasses suitable for thatching, such as Broombush/Tea Tree (Melaleuca uncinata).
 There was less readily available building stone on the Wimmera plains, than in the neighbouring Western District, where volcanic surface stone could be collected for fencing and rough-built rubble structures.
-In Natimuk, however, settlers utilised Mt Arapiles stone and limestone for building, and established guarries for this purposes.165
+In Natimuk, however, settlers utilised Mt Arapiles stone and limestone for building, and established quarries for this purposes.168

 Settlers used a variety of earth-based materials.
-The use of clay and 'pug' were common, as was mud-brick, wattle-and-daub, and variations of adobe and pisé building methods.
-The English-born Barnetts, who selected land at Natimuk in 1879, built a 'dwelling of adobe and iron, [and] a shed of rough timber straw'.
-Where settlements were close to a watercourse, clay pits were dug for the making of conventional bricks, often fired by hand, and 'sun-dried' bricks, which were made on site and left to dry in the sun.
-A published history of Jung provides several good descriptions of construction of houses and farm sheds, including thatched sheds, mud brick houses, wattle and daub cottages, and dwellings with earthen floors and external timber walls sealed with tar.
-One property where mud structures have survived is Greenhills, Jung. on the Yarriambiack Creek.
+The use of clay and 'pug' were common, as was mudbrick, wattle-and-daub, and variations of adobe and pisé building methods.
+The English-born Barnetts, who selected land at Natimuk in 1879, built a 'dwelling of adobe and iron, [and] a shed of rough timber straw'.169 Where settlements were close to a watercourse, clay pits were dug for the making of conventional bricks, often fired by hand, and 'sun-dried' bricks, which were made on site and left to dry in the sun.
+A published history of Jung provides several good descriptions of construction of houses and farm sheds, including thatched sheds, mud brick houses, wattle and daub cottages, and dwellings with earthen floors and external timber walls sealed with tar.170 One property where mud structures have survived is Greenhills, Jung. on the Yarriambiack Creek.
+Others are extant in Haven and of particular note is the villa at Oakville Park, Vectis.(2014).

-166 Horsham & District Historical Society, Memories of Green Park, 1992, p.
+169 Horsham & District Historical Society, Memories of Green Park, 1992, p.
 11.